-Protocol Virtual Server: vs1 (RTSP, port 80) Unfold All / Fold All Settings Settings controlling how the virtual server communicates with the remote client. ▼ RTSP-Specific Settings How the virtual server handles RTSP traffic.
-If non-zero data-streams associated with RTSP connections will timeout if no data is transmitted rtsp_streaming_timeout: 30 seconds for this many seconds.
-The virtual server needs to bind to additional ports for UDP streams between the client and serve data delivery.
-You may need to allow these ports through your firewall. er to allow streaming Specify a port range: Yes So No Lowest port: Highest port:
+Protocol Virtual Server: vs1 (RTSP, port 80) Unfold All / Fold All Settings Settings controlling how the virtual server communicates with the remote client.
+RTSP-Specific Settings How the virtual server handles RTSP traffic.
+If non-zero data-streams associated with RTSP connections will timeout if no data is transmitted for this many so rtsp_streaming_timeout: 30 seconds econds.
+The virtual server needs to bind to additional ports for UDP streams between the client and server to allow strea data delivery.
+You may need to allow these ports through your firewall. ming Specify a port range: Yes No Lowest port: Highest port: